libjohn/code-example_external_chunks/01_example.md

 ## Summary

 There are at least two options.
-They work interchangebly
+They work interchangeably

-Optioin 1:
+Option 1:

   - Store multiple sub-routines in a single .R script